3 min read

 teaching english in thailand

-• The number of clothing listed on here is all based on how often you want to do laundry/ need of item.
+• The number of clothing items listed here is all based on how often you want to do laundry/ need for the item.

-• Cheap Thai stores are for small people so it may be hard for westerners to find the bigger sizes.
+• Cheap Thai stores are geared toward small people, so it may be hard for Westerners to find larger sizes.

 • Comfortable clothes and shoes go a long way when teaching all day (you will be very active in the classroom, so make sure you can reach, bend and move around freely in your work clothes).